 The museum has lots of information on the history of the area and the shipwrecks.

-If you come at the right time, you can see grey whales from this vantage point on their annual migration as well, and we got lucky to see a couple.
+If you come at the right time, you can see grey whales from this vantage point on their annual migration, and we were lucky enough to see a couple.

 In case you are wondering, the light can be seen 23 miles away.